-It is to your benefit to have a basic knowledge of how video and audio function before attempting to manipulate them.
+It is to your benefit to understand concept theory and to have knowledge of how video and audio function before attempting to manipulate them.
 Like anything publicly released and available to the masses, there are standards set as to how audio and video should work.
 The reasoning behind setting the standards is to allow for a variety of devices from different companies to be able to play back the media the way it was intended without complications.
-AMV basics is intended to give you information that will help you develop better videos by furthering your knowledge of audio and video technology and standards.
+AMV basics is intended to give you information that will help you develop better videos by furthering your knowledge of audio and video technology standards as well as helping you understanding how to develop AMV concepts.

 Term Reference Guide